Introduction / History

 What are their lives like?

 Most Magar are craftsmen, although some who own their land have become farmers.
 Others work as miners, blacksmiths, or basket weavers.
-They tend to be simple minded, hard-working, honest, self-reliant, and self-sufficient people.
+They tend to be hard-working, honest, self-reliant, and self-sufficient people.
 They are very jovial and love to sing and dance.
 They have several kinds of dances as well as tribal games that they frequently play.

 The Eastern Magar typically live in large, two-story stone houses with slate or thatch roofs.
 The homes are often constructed with large porches in front.